M-Bahy/GUC-System-Opener/README.md

 ```
 executable program avilable in the release section (Only supporting chrome in its the default path)
 # Additional command :
-If you changed the .env file then you need to run this additional command in the same terminal of the above commands
+If you changed the .env file then you need to run this command in the same terminal of the above commands
 ```bash
 pyinstaller -F -w -i icon.ico GUC.py
 ```